ranjeet-warrior/JS-_Interview/README.md

 Ans.
 A programming language is said to have first class function if function in that language are treated like other variables a function can be passed
      as an argument to other functions,can be returned by another function and can be assigned as a value to a variable.

+6. What are closures ?

+Ans.
+A closure is the combination of a function bundled together(enclosed) with reference to its surrounding state(the lexical environment).In other words,
+     a closure gives you access to an outer's function scope from an inner function.

+7. Give an example of closures ?

+Ans.     eg..  function outer(){
+               var a = 10;
+               function inner(){                  //outer function has access to its inner function console.log(a);
+               }
+              return inner;
+      }
+      outer()();

+8. Explain call(),apply(),and bind() methods ?

+Ans. call() :- call is a function that helps you change the context of invoking function

+     apply() :- apply is very similar to call function,only differnce is that in apply you can pass an array as an argument list

+     bind()  :- bind is a function that helps us create another function that we can execute with the new context of this keyword